Pierce Brown (motorcyclist): 250 Career

 Brown missed the last two rounds of the 2023 AMA Supercross Championship due to a hand injury and finished the 250SX West class eighth in the final standings.
 Due to this, he missed all but the last five rounds of the 2023 AMA National Motocross Championship, where he had two tenth overall finished on his return.
 Brown was consistent in the 250SX East class of the 2024 AMA Supercross Championship, finishing in the top five in each of the first six rounds.
 He would eventually finish the season in fourth, one point away from third in the final standings.
 Brown was also consistent throughout the 2024 AMA National Motocross Championship, with three top-six overall finishes resulting in eighth in the final standings of the 250 class.
 At the season ending 2024 SuperMotocross World Championship final rounds, Brown was able to take his first professional victory at the last event in Las Vegas.
 This victory was enough for him to finish third in the final standings of the 250SMX class.

 At the end of the 2024 season, it was announced that Brown would be leaving the Troy Lee Designs team for the first time in his professional career and joining the Monster Energy Yamaha Star Racing team for 2025.
 Making his debut for the team in the 250SX East class of the 2025 AMA Supercross Championship, Brown was leading the main event at the opening round in Tampa before crashing out.
 The crash left him with broken vertebra requiring surgery, ruling him out for the rest of the championship.
 Brown was able to come back for the ninth round of the 2025 AMA National Motocross Championship.
 In the opening race he crashed and sustained a concussion, ending his 2025 season altogether.

+Brown started the 2026 AMA Supercross Championship in the 250SX East class, where at the opening round in Arlington, Texas, he was able to take his first professional supercross victory.
+He followed this up with a third place at the second round, before a crash at the fourth round caused a broken wrist and dislocated shoulder, ending his campaign.